-The Picanto has just received a mid-life facelift in the South Korean market (where it is marketed as the Kia Morning) following its reveal in January 2017.
+The Picanto received a mid-life facelift in 2020 in the South Korean market (where it is marketed as the Kia Morning) following its reveal in January 2017.
 It features a fresher design, new safety features, a bigger infotainment system and enhanced fuel efficiency.
 The lifecycle of the Picanto is 6-7 years, hence the Kia model would be the first to transition to the fourth generation in 2023.

 The timeline for the fourth generation i10 is mid-2025, which is when a pure electric version is expected to touch down.
 Ashley Andrew, Hyundai Motor UK managing director, has told the media that 75% of the UK lineup has an electrified option at the moment, and it would go to 100% in 2025.
 He was referring to the impending electrification of Hyundai’s smaller cars which include the i10 and the i20 as this decade unfolds.

 According to LMC Automotive (a market analyzer and forecaster in the auto industry), sales of electric minicars in Europe will jump to more than 50 per cent by 2026 which is currently hovering at the 15 per cent mark.
 At the same time, the research states that demand for minicars will halve to less than 500,000 from the 1.1 million (2019 sales figure) owing to higher cost of battery powered variants.

 Hyundai Motor Group will introduce 44 electrified models by 2025, including 11 dedicated BEV models.
 From 24 electrified models in 2019, it will expand the lineup to include 13 hybrids, 6 plug-in hybrids, 23 battery electric and 2 fuel-cell electric vehicles.